Testing, Assessment and Quality Assurance

 Step 1.
 Consider the following high-level questions.

-Question: Is the colour, texture and contrast okay?
+question: is the colour, texture and contrast okay?

 The above questions will cover the major accessibility issues.
 This may be enough at an early design stage.
-However, if the design has advanced to a prototype stage, particularly if it has been partially implemented as a working terminal, you can go further by assessing it against all the NDA accessibility guidelines.
+However, if the design has advanced to a prototype stage, particularly if it has been partially implemented as a working application, you can go further by assessing it against all the NDA accessibility guidelines.

 Step 1.
 Determine the required level of compliance.

 Accessibility requirements for the application may be written into the design specification.
 This may reference the NDA guidelines, saying something like "the application should meet all priority 1 NDA accessibility guidelines for application software".
 If so, these will be your target and you can proceed to step 2.

 If there is no design specification, or if the specification does not state accessibility requirements in terms of the NDA guidelines, you will have to decide now which of the guidelines the application should meet.
 The steps you should go through are described in the scope accessibility requirements task.

 This is the NDA accessibility guidelines, presented in the form of a printable checklist.
 When you are satisfied that the application meets a specific guideline, you can tick it off the checklist.go to the checklist.

 Step 3.
 Consult the test methods for each guideline